 1. What is Decision Intelligence (DI)?

 Imagine a world where software not only speeds up business decisions but makes them exceptional.
 That’s what Decision Intelligence (DI) is all about.
-It’s not just another kind of artificial intelligence (AI) or new tech marking term.
-In fact, unlike traditional business intelligence that simply presents data, DI actively combines artificial intelligence, Data analytics, and managerial expertise to guide decision-making.
+It’s not just another kind of artificial intelligence (AI) or new tech marketing term.
+In fact, unlike traditional business intelligence that simply presents data, DI actively combines artificial intelligence, data analytics, and managerial expertise to guide decision-making.
 To better explain, let’s start with a definition for Decision Intelligence.

 Gartner